Building Blocks of Life: Why Early Childhood Education is Vital thumbnail

 • Comprehensive understanding of child development

-• Create engaging learning experiences
+• Ability to create engaging learning experiences

 • Skills in observation, assessment and support for individual child's needs